trezzuri/erpnext-docs/docs/pt/accounts/journal-entry.md

 >
-> Note: From version-13 onwards we have introduced immutable ledger which changes the way cancellation of accounting entries works in ERPNext.
+> Note: From version-13 onwards we have introduced immutable ledger which changes the way cancellation of accounting entries works in SOMA.
 [Learn more here](/docs/pt/accounts/articles/immutable-ledger-in-erpnext).
 >
 >
 >